 After many years of visiting Melbourne and fossicking in its fashion shops, I now have a preference for destinations around country Victoria.
-I took a short trip to the oh-so-spectacular Great Ocean Road which you can read about here.
+I took a short trip to the oh-so-spectacular Great Ocean Road.
 Upon visiting Melbourne for a handmade experience, I thought I would immerse myself in the wilderness of the Grampians National Park.
 I saw this as an opportunity to reacquaint myself with solo travel.
 This is something I used to be very good at and haven’t done in a long time.
 Looking for some peace, I decided to take a solo Grampians National Park tour.

 The Grampians National Park is located 260kms west of Melbourne and hosts a spectacular sandstone mountain range.
 Also known by their Aboriginal name Gariwerd, the Grampians offer a wide range of activities and sights, including camping, bushwalking, rock climbing, rock art, waterfalls and wildflowers (in spring).
 I decided to take a road trip.